 We offer the full spectrum of imaging-guided biopsies including cyst aspirations, ultrasound-guided core biopsy, ultrasound-guided fine needle aspiration, stereotactic core biopsy and MRI-guided biopsies.
 All of our imaging-guided procedures are performed with expert technique and with patient comfort in mind.

-Our Women's Imaging facilities have underdone recent renovations and are modern, comfortable, welcoming, and gracious.
-Our facilities are Amercian Board of Radiology (ACR) accredited.
+Our Breast Imaging facilities have underdone recent renovations and are modern, comfortable, welcoming, and gracious.
+Our facilities are American Board of Radiology (ACR) accredited.
 We have also achieved FDA certification under the Mammography Quality Standards Act (MQSA).We are proud to offer breast imaging fellowships as part of the Weill Cornell Radiology Body+ fellowship program.
 Our faculty present at conferences and scientific meetings locally, nationally, and internationally and publish in the scientific literature on breast related topics.

 Breast cancer remains a major cause of mortality in women in the United States.
 Our primary goal is to detect breast cancer at the earliest and most treatable stage while minimizing anxiety and discomfort for our patients.
-This is accomplished daily in the Women's Imaging Division at NewYork-Presbyterian Hospital/Weill Cornell through a combination of our clinical expertise and state of the art technology delivered seemlessly by an expert, professional, highly compassionate and supportive team of radiologists, technologists and staff.
+This is accomplished daily in the Breast Imaging Division at NewYork-Presbyterian Hospital/Weill Cornell through a combination of our clinical expertise and state of the art technology delivered seemlessly by an expert, professional, highly compassionate and supportive team of radiologists, technologists and staff.